 About the test

 The test format of the Speaking Section consists of a verbal interview between the candidate and the examiner.
 All speaking tests are recorded.
-The total duration of this section could last from 11-14 minutes per candidates.
-This section of the examination consists of three parts, each aimed to fulfill a specific function in terms of interaction pattern, task input, and candidates output.
+The total duration of this section could last from 11-14 minutes per candidate.
+This section of the examination consists of three parts, each aimed to fulfil a specific function in terms of interaction pattern, task input, and candidate output.
 The main function of this section is to evaluate the candidates’ knowledge of spoken English.

 The Speaking Section consists of three parts:

 - Part 1: Here, a candidate would be asked general questions by the examiner on topics ranging from themselves to familiar topics such as interests, family, studies, and work.
 This interaction lasts for around 4-5 minutes.

 - Part 2: For this segment, the candidate would be given a card containing a topic, he would have to speak on.
 The candidate would get a total of one minute to prepare for the topic and would have to speak for 2 minutes.
 The examiner would then ask questions on the same.

 - Part 3: In this section, the examiner would probe the candidate further about the topic in Part 2.
 This particularly lasts for four to five minutes, during which the candidate gets an opportunity to discuss abstract ideas and issues.

 Check out the preparation tips for IELTS Speaking Section.

 IELTS General vs Academic: Listening Section (Common to both)